 Factoids: Bouvier Des Flanders.
 Maru means full circle.

-Idiosyncrasies: Pulls the paper out of the parrots cage so its food drops to the bottom so he can eat it.
+Idiosyncrasies: Pulls the paper out of the parrots cage so the food drops to the bottom and he can eat it.

 Favorite snack: Edamame